Defining Your Event

 - Consider their target audience and how being involved with your event will benefit them.

-- Decide whether your event is open entry or ticketed – you may want to limit attendance through ticketing even if you don’t charge for entry, due to limitations such as venue capacity.
+- Decide whether your event is free entry or ticketed – you may want to limit attendance through ticketing even if you don’t charge for entry, due to limitations such as venue capacity.

 - If you charge for tickets to your event, ensure that the pricing structure reflects the value of your event, and is accessible to your target audience.